lamek/beginner-dart/problems-all/async/concurrent-data-fetch.md

 ## Problem Description

-**Goal:** Simulate fetching different pieces of user data concurrently from various sources and display them only after all data has been retrieved.
+Simulate fetching different pieces of user data concurrently from various sources and display them only after all data has been retrieved.

 **Scenario:**
 Imagine you need to fetch a user's name, age, and favorite hobby.
 Each piece of data comes from a different asynchronous source (which we'll simulate using timed delays).

-## Requirements / Tasks
+## Requirements

 1.  **Create Asynchronous Functions:**
     *   Create a function `fetchUserName()` that simulates fetching a user's name.
 It should return a `Future<String>` that completes with the value `"Alice"` after a delay of 2 seconds.